-For presented exposures, covered by immaterial credit protection, adjusting of credit risk-weighted assets for the effects of using immaterial credit protection instruments has not been done.
+For presented exposures, covered by immaterial credit protection, adjustment of credit riskweighted assets for the effects of using immaterial credit protection instruments has not been applied.

 6.2 Counterparty risk

 The Bank calculates credit risk weighted assets against risk exposure of counterparty with regard to trading book and banking book positions relating to financial derivatives, credit derivatives, repo and reverse repo transactions, transactions of hiring and renting securities or goods, transactions of securities trading and long-term maturity transactions.